slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ### Classes

 #### Interfaces
 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.
+Therefore:

-Ther
+- An interface shall be created for all services, facades and data access objects when there are publicly accessible methods to be created.
+The exception is only when a service is

 #### Data Access  Objects